cosmos72/schemesh/README.md

   ready to be managed from the shell builtin or Scheme function itself.
-- the new shell builtins and Scheme functions also write structured data (possibly after transforming it) to their standard output, automatically choosing the most appropriate output format: ascii-art table for terminals, JSON for pipes and files, WIRE for sockets, etc.
+- the new shell builtins and Scheme functions also write structured data (possibly after transforming it) to their standard output, automatically choosing the most appropriate output format: ascii-art table for terminals, WIRE for sockets, JSON in all other cases.

 If desired, input and/or output format autodetection can also be disabled, by passing options to the shell builtin or Scheme function that indicate which format(s) to use.